dhruvbird/algorithm-js/README.md

     the number of items actually removed
     * exists('str4'): Retutns TRUE or FALSE depending upon whether 'str4' exists in the trie or not.
+    * forEach(callback): Iterates through every element of the Trie in lexicographically non-increasing order.
+The callback gets 2 parameters: The value and the index in the lexicographic order of the traversal.
+(Check the tests.js file for an example of this in action)
     * length: Returns the number of elements in the Trie

     A Trie is like a set.
 Adding an element multiple times does not increase the